samereberlin/LibroJS/README.md

 </div>
 ```

-**Important Note:** If you need to create another modal after application startup, or dynamically during execution (on run-time), use _WebApp.createModal('modalId', 'extraClass', 'modalContent')_ API, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/ex09.2_createModal.html#firstPage" target="_blank">live preview</a>):
+If you need to create another modal after application startup, or dynamically during execution (on run-time), use _WebApp.createModal('modalId', 'extraClass', 'modalContent')_ API, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/ex09.2_createModal.html#firstPage" target="_blank">live preview</a>):

 ```html
 <body>